z-katas/arch-katas-dcc/quanta/chat.md

 ![Image](../diagrams/quanta/chat-quanta.jpg)

 ### Context
-Having an in-app chat support on the platform is a great way to engage with the community.
-Also, candidate doesn't have to leave the app to engage with the mentors (say over email).
+Having in-app chat support on the platform is a great way to engage with the community.
+Also, a candidate doesn't have to leave the app to engage with the mentors (say over email).

 ### Responsibilities
-1. Initiate a new converstation with users.
+1. Initiate a new conversation with users.
 2. View and reply to messages.
 3. Support read receipts and last active status.
 4. Integrate with 3rd party chat service for the functionalities.
-4. Remind users through a email if a chat remains unread.
+4. Remind users through an email if a chat remains unread.

 ### Driving Architectural Characteristics